I can’t believe that you dare

 than sacrifice.

-This poem was originally published in WRITERS' Journal
+Editor’s Note was originally published in WRITERS’ Journal

 Featured image: "Quarters of the news editor", one of a group of four photos in the 1900 brochure Seattle and the Orient, which was collectively captioned "The Seattle Daily Times — Editorial Department".